15 Livestream Selling Statistics to Know in 2023

 This article is part of a larger series on Retail Management.

 The most familiar example of livestream selling is the QVC home shopping network.
 While that particular live commerce outlet has been struggling to appeal to younger generations, new livestream shopping outlets are growing rapidly.
-Influencer partnerships, Facebook Lives, YouTube streaming, and more are becoming increasingly lucrative sales channels across the globe.
+Influencer-hosted live events, Facebook Lives, YouTube streaming, and more are becoming increasingly lucrative sales channels across the globe.

-This article will look at the most recent livestream selling statistics and trends, so your business can take advantage of this new and powerful retail trend.
+This article will look at the most recent live shopping statistics and trends, so your business can take advantage of this new and powerful selling channel.

-1. The livestream market is estimated to be worth $35 billion in the US by 2024
+1. The US livestream shopping market is estimated to be worth $68 billion by 2026

 With 36% of livestream selling events for apparel and fashion, it is the most common live commerce category by far.
 It is followed by: